dgwatkins/wcml/readme.txt

 == Changelog ==

+= 3.7.7 =
+* Fixed an issue that was causing a fatal error for sites using the Flatsome theme

 = 3.7.6 =
 * Fixed several problems with the permalinks when using the slash character in the bases